dsdanielpark/Gemini-API/README.md

 ```

 > [!IMPORTANT]
->  **If the session connects successfully and 'generate_content' runs well, PLEASE CLOSE Gemini web.** If Gemini web stays open in the browser, cookies may expire faster.
+>  **If the session connects successfully and 'generate_content' runs well, PLEASE CLOSE Gemini website.** If Gemini web stays open in the browser, cookies may expire faster.